- About Health New Zealand

 -

-shift employees are entitled to up to an additional 5 days’ annual leave on completion of 12 months of employment on shift work
+Shift employees may receive up to an additional 5 days’ annual leave after 12 months of shift work

 -